 There’s a strong emphasis put on Ethics, which you probably already know.
-So, it comes as no surprise that as many as 36 out of the total of 240 exam questions are about Ethics.
+So, it comes as no surprise that as many as 15-20% of level 1 exam questions is devoted to Ethics.

-Ethics questions take the form of cases related in one way or another to the Code of Ethics and 7 Standards of Professional Conduct.
+Ethics questions usually take the form of cases related in one way or another to the Code of Ethics and 7 Standards of Professional Conduct.
 In that sense, they stand out from other exam questions.
-Usually, Ethics cases describe various situations likely to happen in an investment environment and make you react to the situation by asking to provide the correct answer.
+As a rule, Ethics cases describe various situations likely to happen in an investment environment and make you react to the situation by asking to provide the correct answer.

-When studying Ethics, do not neglect to read and analyze the cases meant as an illustration for separate standards in your CFA curriculum.
-They aim at describing viable problems and explain the right way to go.
-Going through those sample cases can make you alert to possible violations and able to respond to them in a strictly determined manner compliant with the Code and Standards – not only in the exam but also in life.
+You will need a lot of practice to become fluent in diagnosing possible violations.
+So, do all the cases meant as an illustration of separate standards in your CFA exam curriculum.
+Also, you can find many Ethics cases inside our Study Planner.
+They are exam-type questions that ask about viable ethical problems and then provide explanation.
+A thorough study of sample cases will make you alert to possible violations and able to respond to them in a strictly determined manner compliant with the Code and Standards – not only in the exam but also in life.

-This brings us to why Ethics is judged so meaningful.
+This brings us to why Ethics matters so much.

-A universal approach based on some commonly accepted moral standards is simply a must in an industry that operates on both local and global scale and which is all about finance.
-The nature of the industry makes it too vulnerable to be just left to national legislation.
-Only adherence to some shared rules can guarantee proper conduct towards economies, companies and individual investors worldwide.
+A universal approach based on some commonly accepted moral standards is simply a must in an industry that operates on both local and global scale and which is all about money.
+The nature of the financial industry makes it too vulnerable to be left just to national legislation.
+Only adherence to some shared rules and values can guarantee proper conduct towards economies, companies, and individual investors worldwide.

 That is why Ethical and Professional Standards are very important at all levels of the CFA exam.
 The essence stays the same and it’s the Code and Standards as shown in the free presentation below:

-This presentation makes a great intro to Ethics but it can also serve as a comprehensive recap depending on the strategy you’ll apply for Ethics.
+This presentation makes a great intro to Ethics but it can also serve as a comprehensive recap (or both ) depending on the strategy you’ll apply for Ethics.

 reading it once:: just before the exam, or